google-site-verification: google596e44881695a74e.html

 General Rental Properties

 In this case the landlord can risk assess the PAT Testing interval.
 So, with long term tenants where the property is in good condition the landlord could schedule the testing for every 18 to 24 months.
-However if there is a steady turnover of tenants then it may be prudent to test annually
+However if there is a steady turnover of tenants then it may be prudent to test annually.

 Good Practise

 It is good practise to register any electrical equipment with the manufacturer in case of any safety recalls.
 So, it helps if the landlord stores in a folder the equipment make, model & serial number in case of any recalls.
-You can also check the electrical safety first website for any equipment that has been recalled.
+You can also check the electrical safety first website below for any equipment that has been recalled.

 Fixed Appliance Testing